info-icon

 MRI

-18 Worsening of ≥2 points as compared with last visit, with a score of ≥3 at the current visit as measured in at least one of the relevant FSS (cerebral, sensory, pyramidal) and new Gd-enhancing or new/enlarging T2 MRI lesion in the brain consistent with the clinical presentation
+18 Worsening of ≥2 points as compared with last visit, with a score of ≥3 at the current visit as measured in at least one of the relevant FSS (cerebral, sensory, pyramidal) and a new Gd-enhancing or new/enlarging T2 MRI lesion in the brain consistent with the clinical presentation

-Optic neuritis, transverse myelitis, area postrema, acute brain stem syndrome, and symptomatic cerebral syndrome are
+Optic neuritis, transverse myelitis, area postrema, acute brain stem syndrome, and symptomatic cerebral syndrome are part of the 6 core clinical characteristics of NMOSD9

 INDICATION AND IMPORTANT SAFETY INFORMATION